api7/lua-resty-radixtree/README.md

 ## Parameters in Path

 You can specify parameters on a path.
-These can the be dynamically obtained from `opts.matched.parameter-name`.
+These can then be dynamically obtained from `opts.matched.parameter-name`:

 ```lua
 local rx = radix.new({